AzarguNazari/Distributed-Services/README.md

-# Introduction to Distributed Systems - Assignment Template
+# Distributed MicroServie

-## General Information
+## About this project

-The following template is structured as a multi-project build using gradle as a build tool.
+This project is a multi-project build using gradle as a build tool.
 By the way, gradle is the only tool supporting multi-project builds.
 The main project _idistrsys_ specifies all included subprojects in the _settings.gradle_ file.
 _client_ and _server_ are dependent on the _shared_ project since all the model classes are included in this project.